kmsanks/TDWB_19_2_Channels/README.md

  2. data
  3. figures

-Please clone the repository in full in order to use the repo, as the code relies on the .mat files contained in the "data" folder.
-All data needed to run scripts is contained herein.
+Please clone the repository in full in order to use the repo.
+Then download the .mat files from FIGSHARE REPO and put into the data folder.
+All figure outputs will populate within the figures folder.
+Note: some figures were modified in Illustrator for visual purposes.

-## Data: TDWB_19_2_MassBalance_Morphology\data
+## Data: TDWB_19_2_Channels\data
+Please download the following files from FIGSHRE REPO and put into this folder.

 1. ZD_18.mat - A matrix of size 796x522x560, where 560 is time.
 Each timestep contains a elevation data collected from the control experiment via LiDAR and post-processed into a 5mmx5mm grid.
 The data has 796 rows and 522 columns corresponding to basin location.

   *Note that the matrix has 560 timesteps, which corresponds to one LiDAR scan per hour.
 The first run hour is t = 1, total run time = 560 hours.